Journey in Faith

 Activities for Children

-Younger children love to hear and tell stories.
+For kids in Grades 1, 2, and 3 Younger children love to hear and tell stories.
 Learning and retelling stories about Jesus’ life is a way for children to joyfully share the Good News.
+Materials Needed

 For kids in Grades 4, 5, and 6